Roflane/libbase/README.md

 ### libbase
 This dll contains very handy functions.
-In addition, these functions can be easily imported from C#.
+In addition, these functions can be easily imported from C# and C/C++.
+Singatures initially designed for C#.

+## Note
+In case of 'Random' functions, if you use numbers that are close to it's min/max type size, it'll output invalid number.

 ```csharp